 Pax 3 vs Furna: Dry Herb Vape Comparison

-We'll be comparing it to another conduction vape, the Furna, in three key areas: versatility, customization, and usability.
-Both devices feature discreet design, are portable, and have good vapor quality and flavor.
-But a lot lies beneath the surface.
-Let's dive into a deeper look at the differences between the two vapes.
+Both devices are portable, have a sleek, discreet design, and deliver great vapor quality and flavor.
+But a lot lies beneath the surface when you look at the details.
+Let's take a deep dive into the differences between the two vapes.

-Just make sure you never pack the oven when the power is on or when the bowl is hot.
+Make sure you never pack the oven when the power is on, or when the bowl is hot.
 Pax recommends that you wait at least 10 minutes for the oven to cool down before your next session.

 You can switch between dry herbs and concentrates without a mess, without having to wait for the oven to cool down, and without having to repack.
 Just a quick swap, minimal heat up time, and you’re ready to go.